szoftveres/RF_Microwave/radar/README.md

 ![i90raw](i90raw.png)

-Removing the static level and post-processing unveils the traffic:
+Removing the static components and post-processing unveils the moving vehicles.
+Cars appear from roughly the #10 mark (60m distance), where the slope and the steel wire fence doesn't block the signal any more, to the #30th mark on the Y axis (190m from the radar), as the radar signals pass underneath the traffic sign and reach so far before hitting the road surface.

 ![i90bridge](i90bridge.png)

-Vehicles can be seen to roughly the #30th mark on the Y axis (40m beyond the traffic sign), as the radar signals pass underneath the traffic sign and reach so far before hitting the road surface.
+Unfortunately there's hardly any return from between the first and second traffic signs.
+This could be attributed to diffraction near/around the first traffic sign; i.e. electromagnetic waves passing above an almost ideal conductor get diffracted towards the ground and get behind the traffic sign where any echo gets blocked by the sign itself.
+At the wavelength of the radar center frequency (λ=0.33m), this means that for as far as ~3m above the traffic sign, the radio waves could be diffracted towards the road, and perhaps experience some level of dispersion due to changing path.